 "Salut" is used to greet someone you know very well and with whom you are close.
 This can be your friends, family members and also colleagues if you are close enough.

 You're not sure if you can say "salut" to a person?
 Let them greet you first, and depending on what they say "salut", "bonjour", "bonsoir", etc., answer them the same way.

 "Coucou" should be used with people who are very close to you : your friends and family members.

 It's a word that is part of the familiar language register.
-It can also be used at any time of the day and in virtual conversations.

 The different ways to greet each other in France